-Charge production is often determined empirically in dust accelerator facilities, in recent years at those of the 95 University of Stuttgart (Mocker et al., 2011) and the University of Colorado (Shu et al., 2012) for the range of impact velocities shown in Figure 2.
-The parameters to describe impact charge production derived from observations vary strongly for different impact materials; α has reported values between 0.7 and 1 while β has been measured between 2.5 and 6.2 (see e.g. Dietzel et al. 1973, Auer 2001, Collette et al. 2014, and references therein).
-An often-used relationship for dust impacts on spacecraft is $0 \approx 0.7 mv^{3.5}$, which was reported for aluminium 100 targets (McBride and McDonnell, 1999).
-It should be noted that the exponents also change for low impact energies (speeds below ~1 km/s and sizes below ~10 nm).
-For low energy collisions, where fragments of significant sizes compared to the initial impactor survive, there may be surface effects such as capacitive contact charging (see e.g. John et al. 1980).
-The exponent also changes at high impact energies for speeds above ~50 km/s and dust sizes above ~1 μm (Auer 2001; Göller and Grün, 1989).
-Collette et al. (2014) measured the charge impact yield as a 105 function of impact velocity for common materials used on spacecraft, they point out the need for dedicated studies for > 50 km/s impacts.
+locities shown in Fig. 2.
+The parameters to describe impact charge production derived from observations vary strongly for different impact materials; $\alpha$ has reported values between 0.7 and 1 while $\beta$ has been measured between 2.5 and 6.2 (see for example Dietzel et al., 1973; Auer, 2001; Collette et al., 2014, and references therein).
+An often-used relationship for dust impacts on spacecraft is $Q \approx 0.7 \text{ mv}^{3.5}$ , which was reported for aluminium targets (McBride and Mc-Donnell, 1999).
+It should be noted that the exponents also change for low impact energies (speeds below $\sim 1 \text{ km s}^{-1}$ and sizes below $\sim 10 \text{ nm}$ ).
+For low energy collisions, where fragments of significant sizes compared to the initial impactor survive, there may be surface effects such as capacitive contact charging (see for example John et al., 1980).
+The exponent also changes at high impact energies for speeds above $\sim 50 \,\mathrm{km \, s^{-1}}$ and dust sizes above $\sim 1 \,\mathrm{\mu m}$ (Auer, 2001; Göller and Grün, 1989).
+Collette et al. (2014) measured the charge impact yield as a function of impact velocity for common materials used on spacecraft, and they point out the need for dedicated studies for impacts > 50 km s-1.
 For very large impact energies, where the impactor gets completely vaporised, surface effects are negligible and the charge generation can be modelled through hydrodynamic theory (Hornung and Kissel, 1994).
-Moreover, there is a dependence of impact angle on the charge generation (Schulz and Sugita, 2006; 110 Collette et al. 2014).
-Based on spectroscopic analysis of 4.7 - 5.6 km/s impact flashes Sugita et al. (1998) find temperatures of about 4000 K to 5000 K for the impact vapour cloud.
-Subsequent observations yield temperatures of 0.9 to 3 eV for impact speeds varying from 10 to 40 km/s (Miyachi et al. 2008).
-Laboratory measurements find for the impact vapour ion temperatures of about 5 eV at 4 km/s impact speed and > 10 eV at 20 km/s (Collette et al. 2016).
+Moreover, there is a dependence of impact angle on the charge generation (Schulz and Sugita, 2006; Collette et al., 2014).
+Based on spectroscopic analysis of 4.7-5.6 km s-1 impact flashes Sugita et al. (1998) find temperatures of about 4000 to 5000 K for the impact vapour cloud.
+Subsequent observations yield temperatures of 0.9 to 3 eV for impact speeds varying from 10 to $40 \,\mathrm{km \, s^{-1}}$ (Miyachi et al., 2008).
+Laboratory measurements find impact vapour ion temperatures of about 5 eV at $4 \text{ km s}^{-1}$ impact speed and > 10 eV at 20 km s-1 (Collette et al., 2016).

-3 The Impact Process
+3 The impact process

 Formation of the dust impact signal involves the dust impact process, the interaction of the impact cloud with the surrounding plasma and finally the detection by electric field measurement.
 At the most basic level, dust impacts on the spacecraft body generate clouds of free electrons and positive or negative ions.
 These charged particles are attracted to, or repulsed from, the spacecraft surface according to its electric potential relative to the surrounding ambient plasma.
 Charged particles from the impact cloud can be re-collected by the spacecraft or escape to free space and generate a transient deviation from the equilibrium spacecraft surface potential.
-The potential change can be positive or negative, e.g., escaping electrons generate a positive signal.
-Electrons are significantly faster than ions, thus the signal generated by escaping electrons appears before the signal generated by escaping ions for the case when the spacecraft potential is not too large.
+The potential change can be positive or negative, e.g. escaping electrons generate a positive signal.
+Electrons are significantly faster than ions, and thus the signal generated by escaping electrons appears before the signal generated by escaping ions for the case when the spacecraft potential is not too large.
 The amplitude of the spacecraft potential deviation is given by the amount of escaped charges and by spacecraft capacitance.
-The spacecraft potential relaxes back to the equilibrium value via interaction with ambient plasma according to $\Phi{SC} \sim e^{-t/\tau}$, where τ is a characteristic relaxation time (Meyer-Vernet, 1985).
+The spacecraft potential relaxes back to the equilibrium value via interaction with ambient plasma according to $\Phi{\rm SC} \sim e^{-t/\tau}$ , where $\tau$ is a characteristic relaxation time (Meyer-Vernet, 1985).